Loki-Astari/geeky-nextjs/content/posts/NisseV1.md

     }
 }
 ```

 The `main()` function obtains and validates user input to initialize the server.
 If everything is in order, it creates a `WebServer` object and starts the application dispatch loop by calling `run()`.

 Here are two main points to note:
 1. Unlike most beginner tutorials, web applications are event-driven.
 They operate with a "dispatch loop" that executes user code when events occur rather than following a sequential list of commands.
 In this example, the `run()` function represents the dispatch loop and manages all the underlying details.
 Typically, frameworks allow you to register user code for specific events, but since this is a simple application, it simply handles an HTTP request.

 2. I use exceptions to handle critical errors.
 Many engineers believe exceptions are problematic because they obscure control flow (I partially agree).
 However, I prefer using exceptions, judiciously, as they reduce the amount of explicit error-handling code required for serious issues that necessitate application shutdown.
 When shutting down a C++ application it is essential to unwind the stack correctly and ensure all relevant destructors are called to release resources; therefore, `abort()`, `terminate()` and `exit()` are usually inappropriate (unless there is corruption) in C++ applications (unlike in C).
-For this reason, you **MUST** catch exceptions in `main()`, as it is implementation defined whether the stack unwinds if an exception escapes the `main()` function.
+You **MUST** catch exceptions in `main()`, as it is implementation defined whether the stack unwinds if an exception escapes the `main()` function.
 By catching the exception in `main()`, you ensure the stack unwinds correctly, and all destructors are called.
 Then, you can generate appropriate messages and logs before re-throwing the exceptions.
 Re-throwing allows the OS to take necessary actions when the application exits abnormally.

 ### Socket Code

 A minor call out.
 The socket code is all C code (and thus in the global namespace).
 You will see in my code that all C code is prefixed by `::` to make sure I explicitly call the C version of these functions.
 For example, when creating a server-end socket, I call `::socket(),` `::bind(),` `::listen()`, and `::accept()`.
 This ensures that I do not accidentally call similarly named methods.

 A lot of the code in this example is simply creating and handling sockets and doing a rudimentary job of checking and handling basic errors that these functions could generate; class [Server](https://github.com/Loki-Astari/NisseBlogCode/blob/master/V1/NisseV1.cpp#L230-L280) is 50 lines and class [Socket](https://github.com/Loki-Astari/NisseBlogCode/blob/master/V1/NisseV1.cpp#L282-L470) is another 200 lines and represents at least a third of the code.

 ### Errors